nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 ```

 ### Type Erasure
 Because generic types are a fairly recent addition to the Java language, the virtual machine that executes Java programs does not work with generic classes or methods.
-Instead, type parameters are “erased”, that is, they are replaced with ordinary Java types.
-Each type parameter is replaced with its bound, or with Object if it is not bounded.
+Instead, type parameters are “erased”, that is, they are replaced with ordinary Java types. **Each type parameter is replaced with its bound, or with Object if it is not bounded.**

 ```
 public class Pair<K, V> {
-    K first;
+    K key;
-    V second;
+    V value;

-    public Pair(K first, V second) {
+    public Pair(K key, V value) {
-        this.first = first;
+        this.key = key;
-        this.second = second;
+        this.value = value;
     }

-    public K getFirst() {
+    public K getKey() {
-        return first;
+        return key;
     }

-    public void setFirst(K first) {
+    public void setKey(K key) {
-        this.first = first;
+        this.key = key;
     }

-    public V getSecond() {
+    public V getValue() {
-        return second;
+        return value;
     }

-    public void setSecond(V second) {
+    public void setValue(V value) {
-        this.second = second;
+        this.value = value;
     }
 }
 ```
+After type erasure, it becomes:

 ```
 public class Pair {
-    Object first;
+    Object key;
-    Object second;
+    Object value;

-    public Pair(Object first, Object second) {
+    public Pair(Object key, Object value) {
-        this.first = first;
+        this.key = key;
-        this.second = second;
+        this.value = value;
     }

-    public Object getFirst() {
+    public Object getKey() {
-        return first;
+        return key;
     }

-    public void setFirst(Object first) {
+    public void setKey(Object key) {
-        this.first = first;
+        this.key = key;
     }

-    public Object getSecond() {
+    public Object getValue() {
-        return second;
+        return value;
     }

-    public void setSecond(Object second) {
+    public void setValue(Object value) {
-        this.second = second;
+        this.value = value;
     }
 }
 ```

-As you can see, the type parameters T and S have been replaced by Object.
+As you can see, the type parameters K and V have been replaced by Object.
 The result is an ordinary class.

 The same process is applied to generic methods.
 Consider this method:

 ```